GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 If all goes well, you should have a complete copy of the GEOSX source at this point.
 The most common errors people encounter here have to do with Github not recognizing their authentication settings and/or repository permissions.
 See the previous section for tips on ensuring your SSH is working properly.

-Note: the integratedTests submodule is currently not publicly available, and may cause the `git submodule init` command to fail.
+*Note*: The integratedTests submodule is not publicly available, with access limited to the core development team.
+This may cause the ``git submodule update`` command to fail if you forget the ``git submodule deinit integratedTests`` step above.
 This submodule is not required for building GEOSX.
-However, if you see an error message here, you may need to initialize and update the submodules manually:
+If you see an error message here, however, you may need to initialize and update the submodules manually:

 .. code-block:: sh